-The wrist is made up of small carpal bones, held tightly together by many small ligaments.
-The carpal bones connect to the metacarpal bones which form the hand.
-The metacarpal bones connect to the phalanges bones with make up the fingers.
+A thumb sprain is simply a tear or stretching of any of the ligaments in the thumb.
 The thumb consists of the phalanges bones which connect to the metacarpal bone at the base of the thumb.
 This joint is known as the metacarpophalangeal joint.

-This is particularly common in Skiing, Rugby, Judo and other contact sports, and ball sports such as basketball and netball.
-The player may catch the thumb bending it back the wrong way.
-They may do it more than once making it worse each time.
-Once the MCP ligaments are sprained then the thumb is even less stable and more likely to be injured again, especially if correct treatment is not applied.
+Players may catch their thumb bending it back the wrong way.
+Often they do it more than once making it worse each time.
+Once the MCP ligaments are sprained then the thumb is less stable and more likely to be injured again, especially if correct treatment is not applied.

 Treatment of a thumb sprain

 Apply the principles of PRICE or protection, rest, ice, compression, and elevation.

 - Rest the injured hand and protect it from further injury by taping the thumb or using a wrist and thumb support.

 - Apply ice or cold therapy as soon as possible after the injury.
 Ice should not be applied directly to the skin but in a wet tea towel or use a commercially available cold wrap.
 Cold therapy can be applied for 10 minutes every hour for the first 24 to 48 hours reducing the frequency as symptoms and swelling die down.